 That’s why employers like Avera provide an Employee Assistance Program (EAP) that can help you when you’re considering a decision or need that professional, impartial voice to listen.

 The Employee Assistance Program that serves Avera workers and families, as well as employees from companies around the Midwest now offers its professional services as part of the AveraNow application.

-“We listen and work with you to build strategies on how to thrive with life’s challenges,” she said.
-“We see EAP as a not only a tool for crises, but also for those day-to-day issues where a confidential, objective professional offers some tools and insights.
-The AveraNow service will make it more convenient to reach out and get help.”
+“We listen and work with you to build strategies on how to thrive with life’s challenges,” he said.
+“We see EAP as not only a tool for crises, but also for those day-to-day issues where a confidential, objective professional offers some tools and insights."

 With AveraNow, EAP users can merely take out their video-equipped smart phone or log into the platform with a PC and conduct their session from home, the office or even in a car.
 Wolf said the format is a wonderful one for millennials who like technology or for anyone who wants to save time and not travel.